bytedeck/bytedeck/README.md

 `docker-compose up db redis celery celery-beat`
 5. Keep an eye out for errors as it goes through each step *(currently celery-beat is not working, but you can leave that one off for now)
 6. Initialize the database with some key data: `bash init_public_schema.sh`
+7. Run the django app locally: (TEMPORARY until docker-compose is setup to [work in development too](https://docs.docker.com/compose/extends/)
+   1. Create a python virtual environment (we'll put ours in a venv directory): `virtualenv venv --python=python3.7`
+   2. Enter the virtual environment: `source venv/bin/activate`
+   3. Install our requirements: pip install -r requirements.txt
-7. Try running the app locally in a new terminal with: `./src/manage.py runserver`
+   4. Run the app with: `./src/manage.py runserver`
 8. You should get a 404 page (until we create a lnading page) at http://localhost:8000
 9. But you should be able to log in to the admin site!  http://http://localhost:8000/admin/
    - user: admin